mozilla/addon-sdk/packages/api-utils/docs/xpcom.md

 ## Implementing XPCOM interfaces

-Module exports `Unknow` exemplar object, that may be extended to implement specific XCOM interface(s).
+Module exports `Unknown` exemplar object, that may be extended to implement specific XCOM interface(s).
 For example [nsIObserver] (https://developer.mozilla.org/en/XPCOM_Interface_Reference/nsIObserver) may be implemented as follows: